YoungTran/C_Piscine/README.md

 projects in C. Prior to this I some knowledge of javascript, html and css, which helped but it was tough due to the nature of the C language.

-*Disclaimer: I've fixed a lot of the exercises, and made new solutions to previous ones that I didn't completed during my piscine.
-These scores don't show the final mark of this repository.*
+*Disclaimer: I failed most days due to structure of the Piscine grading but I did well enough to be accepted into 42!*

-### TODO
+## TODO
-  Revise some exercises
-  when I have time.
+When time allows I will revise the exercises.